PhD Law, Durham University

 Dr Sadaf Shariat is a Lecturer in Law, based in the School of Law, Accounting and Finance.
-In September 2012, Sadaf started her career as a Teaching Assistant in a project organised by Newcastle University (Faculty of Humanities and Social Sciences) and Durham University (Centre for Modern Languages and Culture).
+In September 2012, Sadaf started her career as a Teaching Assistant in a project organised by Newcastle University and Durham University.
 She worked as a Seminar Leader for Intellectual Property Law, EU Constitutional Law and Commercial Law modules at Durham Law School from 2014 to 2017.
 She also worked as a Sessional Lecturer and Associate Tutor for International Intellectual Property and International Business Law modules at Edge Hill University in 2017.
 Sadaf is a former deputy convenor of Durham CELLS (Centre for Ethics and Law in the Life Sciences).
 She was awarded a Postgraduate Certificate in Academic Practice (PGCAP) from Durham University, School of Education in January 2018.
 She is also a Fellow of the Higher Education Academy (HEA).

 • Patent Law taught at the UK Intellectual Property Office (LLM)

 • Information Technology Law taught at the UK Intellectual Property Office (LLM)

 • Frameworks of International and European Law (LLM)